 Uruguay has the greatest fiber-optic internet coverage in homes and businesses and the most affordable price of internet access.
-It is among the countries of the region with the highest download speed.
-It also has one of the best Data Centres in Latin America (TIER 3 certification and awarded the top Data Centre in Latin America in 2016) and several submarine cable systems with connection spots in Argentina, Brazil and the United States (the latter with high capacity).
+It also has one of the best Data Centres in Latin America and several submarine cable systems with connection spots in Argentina, Brazil and the United States (the latter with high capacity).
 These qualities and its business environment make it a global centre of services for the region and the world.